cotobadesign/cotoba-agent-oss-docs/source/rst/SubAgent.rst

 Generic REST interface
 ----------------------------------------

-If the attribute "botId"/"service" of sraix is unspecified, the external service is invoked as a REST-API using the child elements of host, header, query, body, etc.
+If the attribute "botId", "service" of sraix is unspecified, the external service is invoked as a REST API using the child elements of host, header, query, body, etc.

 Send